dtr-org/unit-e/doc/developer-notes.md

   - Class names, function names and method names are UpperCamelCase (PascalCase).
 Do not prefix class names with `C`.

+- **Includes**.
+Make sure to always use `<>` notation instead of the "".
+  This is done mostly for consistency with the current codebase.

+- **If-Statements**.
+Always use braces around if statements, even blocks that contain just one statement.

+- **Pointer and Reference declarations**.
+When declaring a pointer/reference variable or argument you must put the * or & adjacent to the variable name.
+  This is also reflected in the `.clang-format` file.

 - **Uniform initialization**.
 Rationale:
   [Uniform initialization isn't](https://medium.com/@barryrevzin/uniform-initialization-isnt-82533d3b9c11).
   - In call sites: *Use parentheses to initialize in all cases.
 Use braces only for the specific behavior that braces provide.*